thrasher-corp/gocryptotrader/backtester/data/kline/live/README.md

 This package will retrieve data for the backtester via continuous requests to live endpoints

 ## Important notice
-Its incredibly risky to enable `realOrders`. *Past performance is no guarantee of future results*
+Its incredibly risky to enable `real-orders`. *Past performance is no guarantee of future results*

 ### Please click GoDocs chevron above to view current GoDoc information for this package